talhaguy/electron-pomodoro/e2e-electron/README.md

 npm run build:e2e
 ```

-Then in the electron package, `main-preload`, run the following command to build the application for distribution.
+Then in the electron package, `electron`, run the following command to build the application for distribution.

 ```
 npm run distribute